katjes733/create-mcp-server-app-bun/README.md

    bun run build
    ```

-This will bundle all code into a single `build/main.js` that can be consumed.
+This will bundle the entry `build/main.js`, which can then be consumed.

 ## Setup Claude Desktop